How to Grow Nasturtiums from Seed

 Start outdoors in the garden:

 Also known as "direct sowing," this technique is sometimes used instead of planting indoors.
 It's a good choice for seeds that don't require a lot of coddling, or seedlings that suffer from transplant shock.

 In the case of nasturtiums, it's convenient because you can plant them right where you want them to grow and never have to transplant.
 Just wait till the danger of frost has passed.
 Not sure of the date in your area?
-Use the Zip Code look-up at Dave's Garden.
+Use a Zip Code look-up.
 In hot climates, choose a site that's shaded from hot afternoon sun.
 Nasturtium seeds are usually planted an inch deep and about 10 inches apart.
 You can plant them closer together and then move them once the seedlings have several sets of leaves.
 Always check the seed packet for specifics.
 As for soil, nasturtiums are not picky and will thrive even in poor soil as long as they are watered regularly.